Minimum Wage Question and Answer

 Should we raise the minimum wage in a struggling economy?

 Raising the minimum wage right now is more important than ever.
 Minimum wage increases stimulate the economy by increasing consumer spending, without adding to state and federal budget deficits.
 Consumer spending drives 70 percent of the economy, and increasing demand is key for jumpstarting production and re-hiring.
 A raise in the minimum wage puts money into the pockets of low-income consumers, who immediately spend it at local businesses.
-The Economic Policy Institute estimates that President Obama’s campaign proposal of restoring the minimum wage to $9.50 by 2011 would generate $60 billion in new consumer spending in communities across the country.
-Economists at the Federal Reserve Bank of Chicago have found that every $1 increase in the minimum wage boosts consumer spending by a low-wage worker’s household by $2,800 over the following year.
+The Economic Policy Institute estimates that the Fair Minimum Wage Act of 2013, which would raise the federal minimum wage to $10.10 per hour, would generate $22 billion in new economic activity in communities across the country.
 Strengthening the minimum wage can help build a sustainable economic recovery – without increasing costs for taxpayers.

 And more families than ever are relying on low-wage and minimum wage jobs to make ends meet.
 This is because job losses during the Great Recession hit higher-wage sectors like construction, manufacturing and finance hard, while new job growth has been concentrated disproportionately in low-wage industries.
-For example, the top three occupations in industries that experienced job growth in 2010 were retail sales persons, cashiers, and food preparation workers – all occupations with median wages below $10 per hour.
-This is not a short term trend – seven of the top ten growth occupations projected by the U.S. Bureau of Labor Statistics for next decade are low-wage jobs, including home health aides, customer service representatives, food preparation and service workers, personal and home care aides, retail salespersons, and office clerks.
+Fully 58 percent of all jobs created in the post-recession were low-wage occupations, according to a 2012 report by the National Employment Law Project.
+This is not a short term trend – six of the top ten growth occupations projected by the U.S. Bureau of Labor Statistics for next decade are low-wage jobs, including home health aides, customer service representatives, food preparation and service workers, personal and home care aides, retail salespersons, and office clerks.
 Raising the minimum wage would boost pay scales in these types of jobs where millions of Americans today spend their careers.

 Does raising the minimum wage cause job loss?

 No. The best economic research, and real world experiences with minimum wage increases, confirms that raising the minimum wage does not cause job loss.
-The decade following the federal minimum wage increase in 1996-1997 ushered in one of the strongest periods of job growth in decades.
-Analyses of states with minimum wages higher than the federal floor between 1998 and 2003 showed that their job growth was actually stronger overall than in states that kept the lower federal level.
 The most sophisticated minimum wage study to date, published in November 2010 by economists at the University of Massachusetts, University of North Carolina, and University of California, compared employment data among every pair of neighboring U.S. counties that straddle a state border and had differing minimum wage levels at any time between 1990 and 2006, and found that minimum wage increases did not cost jobs.
 A companion study published in April 2011 found that these results hold true even during periods of recession and high unemployment.
-As five Nobel Laureates and six past presidents of the American Economic Association stated in joining hundreds of other economists in calling for raising the minimum wage, a higher minimum wage “can significantly improve the lives of low-income workers and their families, without the adverse effects that critics have claimed.”
 For more research on the effect of the minimum wage on employment, click here.
+A widely-cited 2013 study by the Center for Economic and Policy Research reviews the past two decades of research on the impact of minimum wage increases on employment and concludes that “the weight of the evidence points to little or no effect of minimum wage increases on job growth.”

 Does raising the minimum wage hurt teenage workers?